You’ve just poured your heart and soul into creating an epic blog post your audience will love.

 Reddit users don’t hesitate to share their opinions—good or bad—on articles that get shared.

 If your content is subpar, you’ll get scoffed at.
-If it’s good, you can be confident that your new post will get referenced, linked to, and viewed by a lot of people.
+If it’s good, you can be confident that your new post will get referenced, linked to, and viewed by many people.

 8. Share on news aggregators